BenjMy/myCareerBook/_sources/CV/cv_details.md

 - **Invited seminar**
 	- Mary, B., Assessing vulnerability to vegetation growth on earth dikes using geophysical investigations.
 In UMR METIS conference, Paris UPMC, 25 mars 2015.
-	- Mary, B., ??.
-In UMR METIS conference, Paris UPMC, October 2021.
+	- Mary, B., Geophysical Imaging of the Root Zone: challenging but still worth a try!
+In UMR METIS conference, Paris UPMC, November 2021.

 ## Open-source codes

 - **pyDEXP**: open-source python package aiming at processing potential field data using the dEXP theory formulated by Fedi et al., 2012.